-Dr Shaunagh Foy is a registered psychologist and a student counsellor at Charles Sturt University (CSU) as part of our student support network.
+Dr Shaunagh Foy is a registered psychologist who works as a student counsellor at Charles Sturt University as part of our student support network.
 She talks to current students when they have any concerns or queries, whether about their studies or anything else.

 1. Be prepared

-“Some course coordinators also post the options for assignment questions, so you can start thinking about it – even if you don’t actually mean to (you might be driving or mowing the lawn and find yourself mulling it over) – before you start studying.
-Touching base with your course coordinator regularly in the run-up to the course is a good idea, as they can tell you when the material is available and offer advice for planning your study.”
+“Some course coordinators also post the options for assignment questions early.
+You can start thinking about it well in advance – even if you don’t actually mean to.
+It’s not uncommon for you to be driving or mowing the lawn and you find yourself mulling over a topic!
+Touching base with your course coordinator regularly in the run-up to the course is also a good idea, as they can tell you when the material is available and offer advice for planning your study.”

 2. Involve your family

-Dr Foy recognises that it can seem daunting to take on study when you also have a family to look after, and even more so if you’re a working parent as well.
+Dr Foy recognises that it can seem daunting to take on study when you also have a family to look after.
+Even more so if you’re a working parent as well.

-“It might be as simple as having to plan to bulk cook and freeze meals that can be reheated during the times when you need to do more study (at assignment time, for instance); explaining upfront is a good idea.
+“It might be as simple as having to plan to bulk cook and freeze meals that can be reheated during the times when you need to do more study (at assignment time, for instance).
 Having a wall planner with such periods marked on it can also be a great help.

 “If children know why you are doing something, they will more easily adapt to different circumstances.
-Also, by explaining why you are doing something and sticking to it, you set a great example to the kids in terms of following your passion, following through on it and completing something.
+Also, by explaining why you are doing something and sticking to it, you set a great example to the kids in terms of following your passion and seeing it through.

 Mrs Smith certainly found that her family was central to her study success.

-“It was tough at the start, but I have a very supportive family which helped me keep going.
-For instance, my 11 year old (as he was when I started my degree) would help with cooking dinners.
+“It was tough at the start, but I have a very supportive family and they helped me keep going.
+For instance, my 11-year-old son (as he was when I started my degree) would help with cooking dinners.
 I discussed what I would be doing with my family and they knew I needed time in my office to study.

 “I also saw my studying as a good example for my son who was doing his HSC when I was in the last year of my degree.
-I would say, ‘Okay, let’s both go off and study and then meet back here in two hours’, and we’d go for a walk together or have a snack together, taking a break from our respective studies.”
+I’d say, ‘Okay, let’s both go off and study and then meet back here in two hours’.
+Then we’d go for a walk together or have a snack together, taking a break from our respective studies.”

-Mrs Smith also found that when she was struggling with maintaining a good study–life balance, she could also get support from her CSU ‘family’.
+Mrs Smith also found that when she was struggling with her balancing act, she could also get support from her online Charles Sturt ‘family’.

 3. Make study a daily activity

-Dr Foy also recommends making study a part of your day-to-day life – this can, in fact, give you more time for other things across your study journey.
+Dr Foy recommends making study a part of your day-to-day life.
+Which can, in fact, give you more time for other things across your study journey.

-“I also recommend doing something on your study every day.
-While there is a mid-session break, it is better to see this as study time without classes than a period in which to switch off.
-Even doing something administrative like checking that the format of your essay references is correct can help keep you attuned to your studies, and prevents last-minute accumulation of work – which helps keep the study–life balance throughout your course.
-It also helps reduce anxiety, as you are making progress with your studies every day, in however small a way.”
+“I suggest to postgrad students that you do something on your study every day.
+For instance, when there is a mid-session break, it’s better to see this as study time without classes rather than a period in which to switch off.
+Even doing something administrative like checking that the format of your essay references is correct can help keep you ‘tuned in’ to your studies.
+It also prevents last-minute accumulation of work, which helps keep the study–life balance throughout your course.
+Plus, it reduces anxiety, as you’re making progress with your studies every day, in however small a way.”